• Skip to main content

 • Storage & Freezing

-• Dutch Oven Jambalaya with Sausage and Shrimp
+• Dutch Oven Jambalaya with Andouille and Shrimp

-Jambalaya comes in two varieties: Creole and Cajun.
-Creole jambalaya includes tomatoes and tomato paste, which give it a slightly reddish hue, while Cajun jambalaya omits the tomatoes and tends to have a more rustic, brownish appearance.
+There are two main styles: Creole and Cajun.
+Creole jambalaya includes tomatoes and tomato paste, giving it a reddish color, while Cajun jambalaya skips the tomatoes and has a darker, more rustic appearance.

 Love cooking in your Dutch oven as much as I do?
-After you try this jambalaya, check out my Dutch oven barbacoa or braised beef brisket.
+After you try this recipe, check out my Dutch oven barbacoa and Dutch oven brisket.
 They are just as hearty, bold, and packed with flavor.

 Ingredients needed to make jambalaya with andouille sausage and shrimp are spread out on a marble countertop.

-• Onion, bell pepper, and celery: also known as the "Holy Trinity" of Cajun cooking.
+• Onion, bell pepper, and celery are known as the "Holy Trinity" of Cajun cooking.
+This classic combination forms the aromatic foundation of the dish.

 • Cajun seasoning: If your store-bought Cajun seasoning contains salt, adjust the additional salt in the recipe accordingly.

-• Worcestershire sauce: This savory sauce adds umami which gives this dish a "cooked all day" taste.
+• Worcestershire sauce is a savory sauce that adds umami which gives this dish a "cooked all day" taste.

 How to Make Dutch Oven Jambalaya